Squeezing enhanced nonreciprocal quantum correlations via Barnett effect: Acknowledgments

 \section{Acknowledgments}

 P.D. acknowledges the Iso-Lomso Fellowship at Stellenbosch Institute for Advanced Study (STIAS), Wallenberg Research Centre at Stellenbosch University, Stellenbosch 7600, South Africa, and The Institute for Advanced Study, Wissenschaftskolleg zu Berlin, Wallotstrasse 19, 14193 Berlin, Germany.
-The authors extend their appreciation to the Deanship of Research and Graduate Studies at King Khalid University for funding this work through Large Research project under grant number RGP2/678/46.
+The research work was supported by Princess Nourah bint Abdulrahman University Researchers Supporting Project number (PNURSP2026R59), Princess Nourah bint Abdulrahman University, Riyadh, Saudi Arabia.
 The authors are thankful to the Deanship of Graduate Studies and Scientific Research at University of Bisha for supporting this work through the Fast-Track Research Support Program.